 Our derivative instruments are an integral part of our interest rate risk management strategy.
 Our principal purpose in using derivatives is to manage our aggregate interest rate risk profile within prescribed risk parameters.
 The derivative instruments we use primarily include interest rate swaps, which we typically hold to maturity.
 In addition, we may on occasion use treasury locks to manage the interest rate risk associated with debt that is scheduled to reprice in the future.
 The primary factors affecting the fair value of our derivatives and derivative gains (losses) recorded in our results of operations include changes in interest rates, the shape of the swap curve and the composition of our derivative portfolio.
 We generally do not designate our interest rate swaps, which currently account for the substantial majority of our derivatives, for hedge accounting.
-Accordingly, changes in the fair value of interest rate swaps are reported in our consolidated statements of income under derivative gains (losses).
+Accordingly, changes in the fair value of interest rate swaps are reported in our condensed consolidated statements of operations under derivative gains (losses).
 However, we typically designate treasury locks as cash flow hedges.
-We entered into one treasury lock agreement, which was designated as a cash flow hedge of a forecasted transaction as of August 31, 2018 and May 31, 2018.
+We did not have any derivatives designated as accounting hedges as of February 28, 2019.

-We currently use two types of interest rate swap agreements: (i) we pay a fixed rate and receive a variable rate ("pay-fixed swaps"); and (ii) we pay a variable rate and receive a fixed rate ("receive-fixed swaps").
-The benchmark variable rate for the substantial majority of the floating rate payments under our swap agreements is LIBOR.
-Table 5 displays the average notional amount outstanding, by swap agreement type, and the weighted-average interest rate paid and received for interest rate swap settlements during the three months ended August 31, 2018 and 2017.
-As indicated in Table 5, our interest rate swap portfolio currently consists of a higher proportion of pay-fixed swaps than receive-fixed swaps.
-The profile of our interest rate swap portfolio, however, may change as a result of changes in market conditions and actions taken to manage exposure to interest rate risk.
+We currently use two types of interest rate swap agreements: (i) we pay a fixed rate of interest and receive a variable rate of interest ("pay-fixed swaps"); and (ii) we pay a variable rate of interest and receive a fixed rate of interest ("receive-fixed swaps").
+The interest amounts are based on a specified notional balance, which is used for calculation purposes only.
+The benchmark variable rate for the substantial majority of the floating rate payments under our swap agreements is 3-month LIBOR.

+Table 5 displays the average notional amount outstanding, by swap agreement type, and the weighted-average interest rate paid and received for interest rate swap settlements during the three and nine months ended February 28, 2019 and 2018.